sd2020spring/sd2020spring.github.io/_activities/setup.md

 1. Click on the invitation link <{{ site.data.github.reading_journal_invite }}>
 2. Click the green button “Accept this assignment”.
 3. Follow the remaining instructions until you get to your repository page.
 It will looks something like <https://github.com/{{ site.data.github.organization }}/ReadingJournal-myname>, except with your GitHub user id instead of `myname`.
-4. Clone the repository to your computer by typing the following into your terminal program.
+4. Clone the repository to your computer by typing the following into your Terminal program.
 Replace `myname` with your GitHub user id.

 ```bash
 $ git clone https://github.com/{{ site.data.github.organization }}/ReadingJournal-myname.git ReadingJournal